Education Specialist (EdS)

 With Curriculum and Instruction as well as Educational Leadership degree concentrations, the EdS builds on your experience as an educator and allows you to reach your specific goals.
 Whether you plan to lead in the classroom, develop and direct curriculum, advance as an administrator or supervisor, or pursue your doctorate degree and enter higher education, the EdS program prepares you to excel.
-The program is approved by the Michigan Department of Education and students are eligible for the Michigan Central Office Administrator Certificate upon completion.
+The program is approved by the Michigan Department of Education and students are eligible for the Michigan School Administrator Certificate with a Central Office (CO) Endorsement upon completion.

 The EdS is a well-structured program that provides a clear path to your degree and your goals.
 You’ll know exactly which classes to take and when to take them; so you’ll be ready to emerge with your advanced degree in hand in 20 months.

 You’ll complete the EdS with a small cohort of fellow educators who share your passion for educational excellence.
 This cohort structure enables you to develop a strong support network for personal and professional development.
 Coursework emphasizes team-based project work that allows for networking while improving collaborative and communication skills.